Has your broadband bill gone up?

-If you pay for a broadband or mobile phone bill in the UK, you might have noticed that your monthly price is increasing in April 2024.
-And if you haven’t, it’s worth checking with your provider if it plans to raise your prices this year.
+If you pay for a broadband or mobile phone bill in the UK, you might have noticed that your monthly price increased from April 2024.
+And if you haven’t, it’s worth checking with your provider if it raised your prices this year.

-Based on the inflation figures announced in 2024, monthly prices for millions of broadband customers are set to increase by up to 8.8%.
+Based on the inflation figures announced in 2024, monthly prices for millions of broadband customers are increased by up to 8.8%.

 Many broadband and mobile providers hike their prices each year to combat the inflation rate and rising business costs.
 They can even do this if you’ve agreed to a fixed monthly rate for your contract period.